emanuelcasco/azure-middleware/README.md

   .listen();
 ```

+##### middlewareHandler.listen

+Creates a function which can be exported as an Azure Function module.

+## API

+#### Function types

+##### FunctionHandler - (context, input): any

+A Function Handler is the normal syntax for an Azure Function.
+Any existing Node.js Functions could be used in this place.
+Note that you have to use the `context.next` method to trigger the next piece of middleware, which would require changes to any existing code that was used with func-middleware.

+##### ErrorFunctionHandler - (err, context, input): any

+Same as a normal Function Handler, but the first parameter is instead a context object.

+##### Predicate - (input): boolean

+Predicates are functions that have to return a boolean value.
+They are used to define a condition by which a FunctionHandler is executed or not.

-#### context.next
+#### Next & Done

+##### context.next(err?: Error)

-The context.next method triggers the next middleware to start.
-If an error is passed as a parameter, it will trigger the next Error Function Handler or, if there is none, call context.done with the error passed along.
+The `context.next` method triggers the next middleware to start.
+If an error is passed as a parameter, it will trigger the next ErrorFunctionHandler or, if there is none, call context.done with the error passed along.

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+##### context.done(err?: Error, output: any)

+The `context.done` method works the same as normal, but it's been wrapped by the library to prevent multiple calls.

 ## About